-Over the years staff have built up tremendous expertise, having cared for children with a wide variety of special needs.
+Over the years, staff at Caverstede build up tremendous expertise, caring for children with a wide variety of special needs.
 All staff have responsibility for children with special educational needs in their class.

 Identification, Assessment and Provision

 SEN Support in the Early Years